 You will need 80 face bricks to complete outside walls.
 Face brick with holes is more comfortable to split with a brick hammer.
 It’s easy to form the curve of pit walls with half bricks.
 You will lay three courses of face brick and mortar together.
 Because face brick is smaller, you will need to make up the size difference as you lay three courses of face brick.

 After a section of face brick sue, jointer to smooth the joints before the mortar dries too much.
 Striking gives a wall uniform polished look.
 Keep in mind to leave draft holes and open as mortar each section of smooth and face brick out the finished joints.

 Finish the fire pit with matching row-lock cap using regular face brick set on edge.
 You will need face bricks for the cap.
 It will help you to protect the wall joints form rain.
 Also, keep sparks contained.
 Moreover, it gives a nice ledge to warm feet on—bed of mortar and lay bricks on edge.
 Then brick on outside edges and press it into place.

 Add a small amount of mortar of joints to fill gaps.
 Check level and tap gently with a brick hammer to adjust spacing.
 The level 1-inch overhang on the outside to allow for rain to drip off.
 Once all the bricks have mortared in place, strike joints for a smooth, finished look with a concave jointer.

 Step 13: Fire Pit is Ready

 With the structure complete, focus on finishing touches.
-With the help of standard paintbrush, brush the exterior of the fire pit to remove loose debris, moreover, lightly spray with a garden hose to remove leftover mortar.
+With the help of a standard paintbrush, brush the exterior of the fire pit to remove loose debris, moreover, lightly spray with a garden hose to remove leftover mortar.

-To give fire bricks on the inside of structure a uniform finish, spray paint bricks black using the highest stove paint.
+To give fire bricks on the inside of the structure a uniform finish, spray paint bricks black using the highest stove paint.
 Fill the fire pit with river rocks.